SSWConsulting/SSW.Rules.Content/rules/what-happens-at-a-sprint-planning-meeting/rule.md

 The team should also ensure that the burndown chart is working and will be automatically sent to all members of the Scrum team overnight.

-The meeting concludes when The Team reports to the Scrum Master that their planning is complete and they are able to display the burndown chart.
+The meeting concludes when the team reports to the Scrum Master that their planning is complete and they are able to display the burndown chart.

 Ideally this meeting is timeboxed to as many hours as there will be weeks in the Sprint.
 However, the Sprint Planning is so essential that it must continue to completion outside the meeting if necessary.